 NHS continuing healthcare can be provided in a variety of settings outside hospital, for example, it might be in your own home in the form of nursing visits or could cover care home fees.
 The care package provided is reviewed regularly to make sure it still meets your needs.
 If your needs change, your eligibility may change.

 The criteria for accessing CHC are very strict, and funding varies by region.
 If you think you might be eligible for CHC you will need to check with your local integrated care board (England) or health board (Wales).
 If you have an urgent clinical need, such as at the end of life, your clinician should be able to do a fast-track application for CHC so you can move quickly and comfortably onto an appropriate care package.

-If you’re not eligible for NHS continuing healthcare you may be referred to social services who will assess your care and support needs and determine how much you should contribute to your care.
+If you’re not eligible for CHC you may be referred to social services who will assess your care and support needs and determine how much you should contribute to your care.

 Continuing healthcare is also available in Northern Ireland, but historically access has been inconsistent across the region due to a lack of clear eligibility criteria.
 Following a consultation period, a new process is currently being implemented and new guidance is being developed.